 The Fallen Star, HC

-Dawn, Tobin, and Bismark awaken to disaster!
-A meteor has landed, and blue lights glow near the crater.
-To make matters worse, the forest’s pomelo fruits are making animals sick.
+In the third middle grade chapter book, The Fallen Star, Dawn, Tobin, and Bismark awaken to disaster!
+A meteor has landed, blue lights glow near the crater, and animals are strangely affected.
 As the Nocturnal Brigade investigates, they encounter Iris, a strange aye-aye, who claims moon monsters are to blame.
-The Nocturnal Brigade suspects a more earthly explanation and must quickly find the answers, and the cure, before the chaos threatens to harm them all!
+The Nocturnal Brigade suspects a more earthly explanation and bands together to find the answers.
+In the end, the Nocturnal Brigade—Dawn, Tobin, and Bismark—solves this mystery and unites the forest.

 What People are Saying